-The reading response papers are 2.5 page double-spaced papers in which you will have to respond to the readings of that day.
-Your response should include two components: the first component (roughly one page) is a summary of the reading(s) you are responding to, which includes the claims the author(s) are making, the methodological approach they rely on in testing their claims, and their main conclusion.
+The reading response papers are 3-page double-spaced papers in which you will have to respond to the readings of that day.
+Your response should include two components: the first component (roughly half of the paper) is a summary of the reading(s) you are responding to, which includes the claims the author(s) are making, the methodological approach they rely on in testing their claims, and their main conclusion.
 The second component concerns your assessment of the reading(s).
 That is, what did you make of the material?
 You may have questions or concerns about the way authors came about testing their claims.
 You may have new questions on the basis of the readings we did.
 The second part of your response paper is about you showing you thought about the readings and can either criticize them, or build on them with ideas for future research.
-The reading response papers are due on July 14 and July 21.
+The reading response papers are due on July 13 and July 20.

-The research proposal will exist of a 10-page double-spaced paper engaging a specific puzzle regarding campaigns and elections in relation to the readings you will read in this course.
+The research proposal will exist of a 10-to-12-page double-spaced paper engaging a specific puzzle regarding campaigns and elections in relation to the readings you will read in this course.
 Note that this paper concerns a proposal of a research project - it is not about actually executing the project, but about producing a paper presenting a clear research question regarding campaigns and elections that could be executed.
-The grade you receive for the paper as a whole is based on an initial one-page proposal (20% of the total paper grade - due on July 28), and the final paper you submit at the end of the semester (80% - due August 5).
+The grade you receive for the paper as a whole is based on an initial one-page proposal (20% of the total paper grade - due on July 27), and the final paper you submit at the end of the semester (80% - due August 5).
+However, you will need to have a full draft of your paper ready on August 2 to share with other students for discussion in class on August 3.